These 5 Foods and Substances Can Cause Anxiety and Insomnia

 2. Nightshades (potatoes, tomatoes, eggplant, peppers, and goji berries)

-Plants in the nightshade family produce natural pesticides called glycoalkaloids, which are designed to kill predators like insects and worms, but are also toxic to human cells.
+Plants in the nightshade family produce natural pesticides called glycoalkaloids, which are designed to kill predators like insects and worms but are also toxic to human cells.
 These cunning chemical weapons block the enzyme acetylcholinesterase, resulting in overstimulation of the nervous system in sensitive individuals.
 Anxiety is just one of many neuropsychiatric side effects documented in humans.
-Common nightshade ingredients in prepared foods include potato starch, chilies, bell peppers, tomato paste, paprika, red pepper flakes and cayenne.
+Common nightshade ingredients in prepared foods include potato starch, chilies, bell peppers, tomato paste, paprika, red pepper flakes, and cayenne.
 Most people eat nightshades in some form every day, so glycoalkaloids may accumulate in your system over time.
 It takes at least five days for glycoalkaloids to clear your system, so you’ll need to remove these foods completely for a week or longer to see if they are bothering you.
 Cooking doesn’t destroy glycoalkaloids, but there are other simple ways to minimize your exposure.

 Alcohol can be very effective in relaxing you and helping you fall asleep.
 However, as alcohol starts to wear off in the middle of the night, sleep quality suffers significantly.
-Metabolism varies depending on age, gender, genetic background and other factors, but the primary predictor of how long alcohol remains in your bloodstream is quantity.
+Metabolism varies depending on age, gender, genetic background, and other factors, but the primary predictor of how long alcohol remains in your bloodstream is quantity.
 On average, each “drink” (1.5-oz shot, 12-oz beer, or 5-oz wine) takes two hours to clear your system: two drinks—four hours, three drinks—six hours, etc. As alcohol wears off, "mini-withdrawal" effects can range from restless sleep to bad dreams to full-blown panic attacks.
-If you're in the habit of drinking every evening, cut back gradually to minimize potential for withdrawal, which can temporarily worsen sleep and anxiety problems.
+If you're in the habit of drinking every evening, cut back gradually to minimize the potential for withdrawal, which can temporarily worsen sleep and anxiety problems.

 4. Aged, fermented, cured, smoked, and cultured foods (salami, cheese, sauerkraut, red wine, etc.).